 Across SaaS, IT, and services companies, the first VP of Sales is one of the highest failure-rate hires.
 Most founders hire the wrong archetype — someone who sounds great but cannot actually build pipeline, recruit reps, or install a repeatable motion.

-- The “big logo” VP: Came from a 500-person org with existing brand, SDR team, and inbound noise.
+- The "big logo" VP: came from a 500-person org with existing brand, an SDR team, and inbound noise.
 Cannot build from zero.

-- The “deal closer” VP: Amazing AE.
-Terrible at hiring, forecasting, and building systems.
+- The "deal closer" VP: an amazing AE — but terrible at hiring, forecasting, and building systems.

 A great VP of Sales is a builder, a recruiter, a process architect, and a coach — not just a closer.
 They create infrastructure your future team can run on.